Hypnotriod/jpegenc/README.md

 }
 // data will be stored directly in buffer slice, no any allocations by encoder buffer := make([]byte, max(1024, width*height))
-// encode raw pixels bytes, no any data copying by encoder bytesEncoded, err := jpegenc.Encode(width, height, params, pixelsRGB656[:], buffer) err = os.WriteFile("file.jpg", buffer[:bytesEncoded], 0644)
+// encode raw pixel bytes, no any data copying by encoder bytesEncoded, err := jpegenc.Encode(width, height, params, pixelsRGB656[:], buffer) err = os.WriteFile("file.jpg", buffer[:bytesEncoded], 0644)
 ```